-Awards are made to full-time tenured/tenure-track faculty and lecturers in the social sciences at UMBC who have already exhausted all other relevant/available university support—including but not limited to such sources as DRIF, departmental funding, and the CAHSS Travel Fund.
+Awards are made to full-time tenured/tenure-track faculty, lecturers, and adjunct faculty in the social sciences at UMBC who have already exhausted all other relevant/available university support—including but not limited to such sources as DRIF, departmental funding, and the CAHSS Travel Fund.

 An individual faculty member may receive a maximum of $1,000 per award.
 Expenses will be incurred by the awardee, and the final reimbursable amount will be transferred to the awardee’s home department.
 Note that salary support for the applicant is not permitted, and funds must be requested from CS3 within a calendar year of any award notice.